FREQUENTLY ASKED QUESTIONS:

 - Deceased persons

-- If you are the legal representative (the executor, administrator, or liquidator) of the estate of a person who died in 2017, you may have to file a return for 2017 for that person.
+- If you are the legal representative (the executor, administrator, or liquidator) of the estate of a person who died in the past year, you may have to file a return for that person.
 For more information about your filing requirements and options and to know what documents are required, see Guide T4011, Preparing Returns for Deceased Persons, and Information Sheet RC4111, What to Do Following a Death.
-The due date for the final return will depend on the date of death and whether or not the deceased or his or her spouse or common-law partner carried on a business in 2017.
+The due date for the final return will depend on the date of death and whether or not the deceased or his or her spouse or common-law partner carried on a business in the previous year.

-If you have to file a return for 2017, file it on time even if some slips or receipts are missing.
+If you have to file a return for the previous year, file it on time even if some slips or receipts are missing.

 If you know you will not be able to get a slip on time to file your return, or you do not receive them, and you are registered for the CRA My Account for Individuals service, you may be able to view your tax information online.
 Otherwise, attach a note to your paper return stating the payer’s name and address, the type of income involved, and what you are doing to get the slip.
 Use your pay stubs or statements to estimate the income to report and any related deductions and credits you can claim.
 Attach the pay stubs or statements to your paper return.
 If you are filing electronically, keep all of your documents in case the CRA ask to see them at a later date.
 Carwin Tax will advise you the client with this matter.